Goals of Requirements Management

 Requirements engineering focuses on identifying, analyzing, and managing project needs.
 It’s the foundation of requirements management.
 The primary goal is to bridge gaps between stakeholders, ensuring that everyone is on the same page.
 This discipline is not just about listing what’s needed but about crafting a comprehensive, actionable roadmap.
 Through tools like requirements landscapes, versioning, and traceability, we answer critical questions, such as:

-- Where did each requirement originate?
-(Assignment of attributes)
+• Where did each requirement originate?
+(Assignment of attribute)

-- Which requirements belong to specific software baselines?
+• Which requirements belong to a specific software baseline?
 (Version management)

 For instance, consider a software development project where user feedback drives the requirement updates.
 Traceability links requirements to their sources, ensuring accountability.
 Versioning tracks what’s been implemented and highlights why changes were made.
 It’s a structured approach that leaves no room for ambiguity.